Radius of Curvature

 Handheld 4D InSpec quickly captures measurements from curved parts, with a point-and-click ease.
 On the measurement plot, click and drag a profile line, and the radius is calculated in realtime as you draw.
 By using an average of an area of profiles, you minimize noise created by texture on the surfaces.
 Adjust the ends until you’ve found the smallest radius (this will be tangential), and you’re done.

 Measuring an inside radius on a turbine blade fillet, the measurement is taken in seconds.

 This is the measurement of the turbine fillet radius from the picture above.
 It was acquired in seconds.
 In the indicated ring, you can see the radii of the three traces (green lines) across the contour map.

 In this demonstration, we’ve drawn three traces at different locations to compare the radii.
 The radius is calculated from end to end of each trace.
 The green area (lower right) on the line-profile plot is created by clicking and dragging in the chart, and gives you adjustable end points.
-This helps you make calculations from trace segments that are all the same length, and allows you to eliminate errors in calculating radius caused by edge roll-off or plateaus at the ends of the traces.
+This helps you make calculations from trace segments that are all the same length, and allows you to eliminate errors in calculating radius stemming from edge roll-off or plateaus at the ends of the traces.